HIPERFIT/contracts/README.md

 verified Coq implementation are documented in the accompanying [ICFP 2015 paper](http://www.diku.dk/~paba/pubs/files/bahr15icfp-preprint.pdf);
 the [README file](Coq/README.md) provides an overview of the Coq proofs.
-Moreover, this repository also includes prototype implementations of the contract language in Haskell (see [Haskell](Haskell) subdirectory) and Standard ML (see [SML](SML) subdirectory).
+Moreover, this repository also includes earlier prototype implementations of the contract language in Haskell (see [Haskell](Haskell) subdirectory) and Standard ML (see [SML](SML) subdirectory).